nubs/docker-pagekit/README.md

 ### Restart

-After having stopped the containers, you can restart them with `docker restart`:
+After having stopped the containers, you can restart them with `docker start`:

 ```
 $ docker start pagekit_db_1 pagekit_web_1
 ```

-The order in which you start container is important here, because `pagekit_web_1` needs a link from `pagekit_db_1`, so you have to start the db container first.
+The order in which you start the containers is important here, because `pagekit_web_1` needs a link from `pagekit_db_1`, so you have to start the db container first.

 Also, please note that a new random port will be allocated to port 80 of `pagekit_web_1`, you have to use `docker port` again to get it.